dcslab-bc/tendermint/test/e2e/README.md

 # End-to-End Tests

-Spins up and tests Tendermint networks in Docker Compose based on a testnet manifest.
+Spins up and tests Ostracon networks in Docker Compose based on a testnet manifest.
 To run the CI testnet:

 ```sh
 make